tc39/proposal-esm-phase-imports/README.md

 ### Source phase imports

-This proposal is designed to work in conjunction with "source" phase imports.
+This proposal is designed to work in conjunction with "source" phase imports, whether or not it directly specifies a source phase for ECMAScript modules.
-Imports at the source phase are designed to be used for importing stateless module source objects, that can then be multiply instantiated into stateful module instances.
-While neither the source phase imports proposal, nor this proposal propose the multiple instantiation of module instances, this is a direction we are exploring in the loaders proposal.
-You can find more concrete examples in the loaders section below.

-This proposal does allow for synchronous access to a source by using the `source` property on the module instance object.

-It is also possible to pass a module instance to `import.source` instead of a module specifier.

 ### Module expressions & declarations

-The module instance object returned from module instance imports is the same module instance object created by module expressions.
-Both proposals provide means to get a module instance object, but they do so in different ways:
+The module object returned from the phased import should be based on the same foundations as the module objects of module expressions and module declarations.

-- Module expressions and create a module instance object from source text in the current module.
-- Module instance imports create a module instance object from source text in a different module, referenced by a module specifier.

-The ways this object is used is identical between the two proposals.
-In both cases, the module instance object is passed to APIs that accept module specifiers currently, such as `import()` or `new Worker()`.

-The module declaration proposal also provides a parallel binding namespace for statically determinable module instance objects to be used in `import from` static syntax.
-Module instances imported statically via module instance imports would also be present in this namespace, so could also be imported from statically using the `import from` syntax.

-Since module expressions and module declarations are statically rooted in the global registry (not GC'd), they would also be able to be passed to `new Worker()`.

 ### Loaders